dzcpy/transliteration/README.md

 ```

 ### Usage in browser
-`transliteration` can be loaded as a AMD / CommonJS module, or as global variables (UMD).
+`transliteration` can be loaded as an AMD / CommonJS module, or as global variables (UMD).

 When using it in the browser, by default it will create global variables under `window` object:
 ```javascript